 Subscribing to new podcasts is a click away

 Subscribing to a new show from the store is super easy.
 Click on the ‘…’ button and choose to Subscribe or click on the +Subscribe button.
-Adding one of the top episodes displayed into your library is even easier.
+Adding one of the top episodes displayed in your library is even easier.

 Simply click on the ‘+’ button and it automatically adds the episode to your library.